PX4/PX4-user_guide/en/ros2/px4_ros2_interface_lib.md

 #### Deferring Failsafes

-A mode or mode executor can temporarily defer non-essential failsafes.
+A mode or mode executor can temporarily defer non-essential failsafes by calling the method `deferFailsafesSync()`.
-To do so, use the method `deferFailsafesSync`.
-And to get notified when a failsafe would be triggered, override the method `void onFailsafeDeferred()`.
+To get notified when a failsafe would be triggered, override the method `void onFailsafeDeferred()`.

 Check the [integration test](https://github.com/Auterion/px4-ros2-interface-lib/blob/main/px4_ros2_cpp/test/integration/overrides.cpp) for an example.

 ### Assigning a Mode to an RC Switch or Joystick Action